There’s something about the summer that begs you to rejuvenate.

 Your child’s probably not the same student they were a year ago.
 You might not be the same parent.

 Circumstances change, schedules change, and people change.
 You’ve learned a lot this past year.
-Summer is a great time to reflect on your experiences and try something completely different.
+Summer is a great time to reflect on your experiences and try something different.

 7. Play something new